How we collect your feedback

 Satisfaction and perception surveys

-Whenever you contact us, you might receive a follow up call or text to ask how satisfied you were with our service.
-These might come from our partners IFF Research or CX Feedback.
+Whenever you contact us, you might receive a follow up text from our partners, CX Feedback to ask how satisfied you were with our service.
 Replies to a text survey are charged at your standard network rate.

-Every now and again you might receive a more detailed survey, to ask you how you think we’re doing in general.
+Every now and again you might receive survey, to ask how you think we’re doing in general.
 We work with the Institute of Customer Services to compare our customer service standards with other leading organisations across the UK.
 Customers are invited at random to take part in this survey and all responses are anonymous.

 If you’re not happy about something, please tell us.
 We need this feedback to help us get it right next time.